ibm-cloud-docs/SecureGateway/securegateway_troubleshooting.md

 ### How to fix it
 {: #san-how-to-fix-it}

+You can disable the `Reject unauthorized` of the destiantion, or upload the correct certificate as mentioned below:

 If you look at the error message it does not say CN, (e.g. [ERROR] Connection ## had error: Host: . is not cert&apos;s CN: ), but the cert&apos;s list, which leads me to believe you have generated your self-signed cert incorrectly.
 The problem is that the cert was generated using an FQDN or CN with an IP_Address, this will not work since IP addresses are only supported when using SAN.

 Method for generating a certificate with an IP as the CN with openssl: